nickbalestra/nickbalestra.github.io/_posts/2015-11-1-up-and-running-with-webpack-for-babel-and-react.markdown

 If all of that still confusing to you, read surviveJS's article ['Webpack compared']( http://survivejs.com/webpack_react/webpack_compared/) to understand Webpack better by seeing it explained into a historical context.

+If you were just looking for a quick and minimal starter setup, go ahead and [fork my webpack-react starter kit](https://github.com/nickbalestra/webpack-react-starter-kit), otherwise continue reading as I'll walk you trough that setup.

 ***

 ### A simple two pages app scenario